juandanceswild/bittrexBot/README.md

 * buyVolumePercent - how many tokens to purchase.
 Set this number higher than the sellVolumePercent to accumulate more tokens...set it lower to purge tokens
 * extCoinBalance - off exchange token count
 * checkInterval - how often the bot will check for orders
+* initialSellPrice - **OPTIONAL** price the bot sets on first startup (example: 0.00095).
+Leave at 0 to set to current market conditions

 *Specal Options*

+* Adding a sat value to the initialSellVolume configuration sets the first sell price at startup
 * Leaving sell value and / or percent out of the config will disable placement of sell orders.
 Buys will still place and when they trigger, the bracket will still shift.
 * Leaving buy value and / or percent out of the config will disable placement of buy orders.
 Sells will still place and when they trigger, the bracket will still shift.